LucasH1225/LucasH1225.github.io/_posts/2025-12-22-determinism copy 2.md

 ---
 layout: post
-title: 哲学文章
+title: First-person view and third-person view -- From determinism
 data: 2025-12-22 15:11:00
-description: First-person view and third-person view -- From determinism
+description: Start from determinism to discuss the practicability of first-person and third-person view
 tags: articles
 categories: sample-posts